jsdoc2md/dmd/README.md

 [Read more about helpers in the handlebars documentation](http://handlebarsjs.com).

 ### Write a new [main](https://github.com/75lb/dmd/blob/master/partials/main.hbs) partial
-Create a duplicate of the [main](https://github.com/75lb/dmd/blob/master/partials/main.hbs) partial containing your new footer:
+Create a duplicate (typically in the project you are documenting) of the [main](https://github.com/75lb/dmd/blob/master/partials/main.hbs) partial containing your new footer:

 ```hbs
 {{>main-index~}}